ttcremers/ttcremers.github.io/content/how-to-calculate-flash-exposure.md

 # How to Calculate Flash Exposure

 ## It sounds pretty scary but it’s actually not that complicated.
 What are the ingredients?
-It’s a simple division, lets get started.
+It’s a simple division, let's get started.

 ### Guide Number